Categories

 GAME SUGGESTION: Hot or Cold?

 Begin by instructing one of the children to leave the room or to go some distance from the area where the class is being held.
-The others hide a small object e.g. pencil, and the child is asked to come back into the classroom and to find that small object.
+The others hide a small object e.g. pencil, and the child is asked to come back into the classroom and find that small object.
 The others help by clapping louder and louder/saying warm/warmer as the child comes closer to the object, and clapping more quietly or saying colder/cold as the child moves away.
-The children should be careful not to mislead the friend who is searching for the hidden object; otherwise he or she will lose trust in the others, and the game will be futile.
+The children should be careful not to mislead the friend who is searching for the hidden object; otherwise, he or she will lose trust in the others, and the game will be futile.

 Grade 1 Lesson 8 Ruhi Book 3 Sincerity